Romance of the Rio Grande (1929 film)

 Romance of the Rio Grande (also: En kärleksnatt vid Rio Grande) is a 1929 American sound (All-Talking) pre-Code Western musical film directed by Alfred Santell and starring Warner Baxter, Mona Maris, Mary Duncan, and Antonio Moreno.
-It was produced and distributed by the Fox Film Corporation in both a Movietone talking version and also a silent version.
+Based upon the novel Conquistador by Katharine Fullerton Gerould, it was produced and distributed by the Fox Film Corporation in both a Movietone talking version and also a silent version.